top of page

 Dangers of a Tooth Infection Spreading

 Don’t ignore your oral symptoms.
-Visit your Fort McMurray dentist for a dental cleaning and treatment.
+Visit your Fort McMurray dentist for dental cleaning and treatment.
 A tooth infection, if left untreated, can lead to serious complications, including:

 Osteomyelitis